 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Bonheur reported total carbon emissions of approximately 20,000,000 kg CO2e, with emissions distributed across various scopes: 2,791,020 kg CO2e from Scope 1, 144,930 kg CO2e from Scope 2, and a significant 18,214,540 kg CO2e from Scope 3.
-The previous year, 2023, saw total emissions of about 95,600,980 kg CO2e, with Scope 1 emissions at 1,993,040 kg CO2e, Scope 2 at 170,560 kg CO2e, and Scope 3 emissions reaching 95,600,980 kg CO2e.
-Bonheur has set ambitious reduction targets, aiming for a 30% reduction in CO2 emissions from all subsidiaries, both offshore and onshore, by 2030.
+In 2024, Bonheur reported total carbon emissions of approximately 21,150,490 kg CO2e, comprising 2,791,020 kg CO2e from Scope 1, 144,930 kg CO2e from Scope 2, and a significant 18,214,540 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions included major contributions from business travel (5,772,110 kg CO2e) and purchased goods and services (10,128,960 kg CO2e).
+In 2023, Bonheur's emissions were notably higher, with a total of about 95,600,980 kg CO2e, where Scope 1 accounted for 1,993,040 kg CO2e, Scope 2 for 170,560 kg CO2e, and Scope 3 emissions reached 95,600,980 kg CO2e.
+This indicates a substantial increase in emissions from Scope 3, particularly in business travel and purchased goods.
+Bonheur has set ambitious reduction targets, aiming for a 30% reduction in CO2 emissions across all subsidiaries, both offshore and onshore, by 2030.
 This target applies to both Scope 1 and Scope 2 emissions.
-Additionally, GWS, a related entity, has established a target of a 15% reduction in Scope 1 emissions and a remarkable 90% reduction in Scope 2 emissions by 2030.
-The company’s emissions data is not cascaded from a parent organization, ensuring that the reported figures reflect Bonheur's direct operations.
-The commitment to significant emissions reductions aligns with industry standards and reflects a proactive approach to climate responsibility.
+Additionally, GWS, a related entity, has committed to a 15% reduction in Scope 1 emissions and a 90% reduction in Scope 2 emissions by 2030.
+The emissions data is sourced directly from Bonheur ASA, with no cascaded data from parent or related organizations.
+The company is actively working towards its climate commitments, reflecting a growing awareness of the need for sustainable practices in the industry.

 Access structured emissions data, company-specific emission factors, and source documents